leofig-rj/leofig-hass-addons/lora2mqtt/README.md

 New devices can be developed based on the above examples.
 The .py configuration file for LoRa2MQTT should be placed in the /Config/lora2mqtt/models folder of the Home Assistant server.

+### Note

+The configuration files for the examples are already included in LoRa2MQTT and the new ones should be placed in /Config/lora2mqtt/models.

 ## License

 This libary is [licensed][license] under the [MIT Licence][mit].